yhipolito/hello_world/README.md

 # Overview

-I will use Python to develop my first program which consists in print "Hello world" in the terminal.
+I will use Python to develop my first program.
+This program will print "Hello world" on the terminal.

 [Software Demo Video](https://youtu.be/Q-lsBaZzQeE)